ArjunReddyD/TheInternetAutomation/README.md

 TheInternetAutomation
 =====================

-Test script for good selenium practices and integrating it with Jenkins
+Test script for good selenium practices and integrating it with Jenkins.

 =====================